GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 10.
-What is the cause that thou, O Lord
+Voice Text: The X Psalme.
+What Is the cause that thow, O Lord

 General Note